Skip to main content

 Realization of Billable Time

 This refers to the ratio between the billable value of hours worked by an employee vs. how much you have invoiced for that time.
-It is simply the total value invoiced divided by the value of the hours billed.
+It is simply the total value invoiced divided by the value of the billed hours logged.
 In other words, what you billed divided by what you could have billed.

 For example: